learn-co-curriculum/swift-statically-typed/README.md

 ```
 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-statically-typed/type_casting_UInt32_for_arc4random_uniform.png)

 You can initialize a new instance of a different data type by using the new data type's name suffixed with a parenthesis containing the value or instance to convert to the new type.
 This is a Swift shorthand for calling an initializer, and the data types have a series of initializers for translating themselves from other similar types, such as the `Int` and `UInt` families.
-The following instance declrations are all equivalent:
+The following instance declarations are all equivalent:

 ```swift
 // equivalent instance declarations